TL;DR

 - Professional Sports: If you earn an income from your sport, standard PMI policies will almost certainly exclude injuries sustained while playing or training.
 Professional athletes require specialist insurance.

 - Hazardous Hobbies or Extreme Sports: Activities like rock climbing, motorsports, or martial arts are often excluded by default.
-However, many insurers allow you to add cover for specific sports for an additional premium.
-Always declare your activities.
+However, many insurers allow you to add cover for specific sports for an additional premium. typically declare your activities.

 - Emergency Treatment: A&E visits are handled by the NHS.
 PMI is for planned, non-emergency care after the initial incident.